-The students pictured are from the MLK Community Center’s preschool classrooms.
-They enjoyed working with their pumpkins the entire week.
+The students pictured are from the MLK Community Center’s preschool classrooms where they enjoyed working with their pumpkins the entire week.
 They did pumpkin experiments: Will they float or sink in water?
 How tall is it?
-They made scientific observations of pumpkins and squash.
-They learned about what’s inside both pumpkins and squash, and what happens outside as Autumn approaches.
+They made scientific observations, learned about what’s inside both pumpkins and squash, and what happens outside as Autumn approaches.

 Dr. Greenberg hopes that this is the first in a series of community-based projects that demonstrates NRF’s commitment to the people of Aquidneck Island, and he (as well as the entire staff at NRF) are deeply grateful for our longstanding partnership with the Master Gardeners.
-Many thanks to all organizations involved in making this project possible.
+Thank you to all of the organizations involved in making this project possible.

 It’s hard to imagine an heiress wearing a t-shirt, but you may be surprised to know Doris Duke collected many t-shirts from the places she visited.
 Paige Bailey, NRF’s curatorial graduate intern for 2021, got up close and personal with some unique items from Doris Duke’s wardrobe this past summer and fall, and shared her experience for the NRF Blog.